Ops226/kx-packet-inspector/docs/ReverseEngineering.md

 2.  **Opcode Identification:** Systematically identify more CMSG and especially SMSG opcodes by correlating logged packets with in-game actions and adding them to `PacketHeaders.h`.
 3.  **Structure Analysis:** Begin reverse engineering the data payload (`PacketInfo.data`) for identified opcodes to create corresponding C++ structs.
 4.  **Hook Completeness/Stability:**
-    *   Verify if hooking only offset `+0x219` captures *all* message types or if other handler call sites in `FUN_1412e9390` also need hooking.
+    *   **Resolved (for FUN_1412e9390):** All four identified handler call preparation sites within the main dispatcher are now hooked, ensuring comprehensive capture of messages processed by this function.
+(Further investigation might be needed if *other* dispatch functions exist).
-    *   Monitor the stability of using the stack offset `[RBP - 0x18]` for the message data pointer.
+    *   Monitor the stability of using the stack offset `STACK_OFFSET_MESSAGE_DATA_PTR` (`[RBP - 0x18]`) for the message data pointer.
 If it breaks, investigate alternative methods (e.g., reading `RDX` directly before the `call` if possible with SafetyHook or other techniques).
 5.  **Performance & Memory:** Implement packet log limiting.
 Evaluate if moving processing out of the hook callback into a separate thread is necessary.

 ## Toolchain